lmullen/jsr/issues/vol13/fones-wolf.markdown

 certain that they were fighting with the right army.
 When unions arrived, divisiveness spiked, whether or not the unions were at fault.
-Furthermore, adherents of popular religion appreciated both the present and future aspects of life—the here and the hereafter—convinced of the ultimate triumph of the sacred.[^24]
+Furthermore, adherents of popular religion appreciated both the present and future aspects of life---the here and the hereafter---convinced of the ultimate triumph of the sacred.[^24]

 To sum up, I think that the study of religion in the early